 One of those guilds is named Cofradia de Misericordia (brotherhood of compassion) in Spanish.
 It was once linked to charity work and financial support for the first hospital of La Laguna.
-This pioneering brotherhood with 30 brothers had helped with the administration of said Hospital de los Dolores under the management of Juan de Oñate from 1519 onwards.
+This pioneering brotherhood with 30 brothers had helped with the administration of the said Hospital de Los Dolores under the management of Juan de Oñate from 1519 onward.
 The guild was reinstated and truly revived on July first of 1952, after it had been dormant for a long time after the Middle Ages.

-It is important to note in this context that the Santo Domingo convent or Convento de Santo Domingo de la Concepción, the dwellings of which are in ruins nowadays, still belongs to the parish of La Laguna.
+It is important to note in this context that the convent Convento de Santo Domingo de Guzmán still belongs to the parish of La Laguna.

 Not only Tenerife has Easter customs with hooded men.
 I saw a scary Easter march in Vigo on mainland Spain in 2001.
 There, the hooded guys looked almost identical to those of Tenerife.
 Therefor, it may be hard to know who has invented those Spanish traditions of solemn Easter parades.

 Please note that the Magna La Laguna of 2019 took take place on Saturday at 5 p.m. on April 19.

 Men with long dark capes trot toward or past you.
 Pointy tall purple hoods, blue, red, white or just black ones leave no flesh between the torso, nor do they reveal a human face.
 Sometimes a white robe is worn underneath.
 Ku Klux slits mock the location of eyes.
 Bar hands hold sturdy timber sticks which look like being an inch thick.
 Sometimes, they uniformly point towards the central empty road space between the heavy looking marchers.

 All that timber forms almost a menacing military pattern of a Sphalanx.